chrisgrieser/alfred-quick-file-access/README.md

 For the tag search:
 - <kbd>⇧</kbd><kbd>⏎</kbd>: Remove the tag from the file.
-- Using the hotkey automatically opens the tagged file or folder, skipping the selection window.
+- If there is only one tagged file or folder, using the hotkey automatically opens it, skipping the selection window.

 ## Installation
 This workflow requires `ripgrep`: